HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_confirm_author.png)

     To close the dialog box, click **Cancel**.

 You can [track the bulk update](#tracking-bulk-updates-and-viewing-bulk-update-results) through the snackbar or through the **Update history** page.
 Reports are automatically updated after the bulk update process is complete.

 ## Tracking Bulk Updates and viewing Bulk Update results

 When a bulk update is triggered, a snackbar appears in the bottom right corner of the screen.
 The snackbar displays the status of the update.
 If the process is still ongoing, it shows how many items have already been processed against the total number of items.
-If the process has been completed, it shows how many items were updated and how many items were not.
+If the process is complete, it shows how many items were updated and how many items were not.

    ![](../../../../assets/HCL_Content_Reporting_Bulk_Update_Snackbar.png)